igniterealtime/Openfire/doc/adr/004-manual-blowfish-pbkdf2-migration.md

 **Key architectural constraint**: Blowfish-encrypted properties are stored in a **shared database** (ofProperty table), but the KDF configuration is stored in **local files** per node (security.xml).
 This creates a fundamental coordination challenge for automatic migration.

+**Data integrity concern**: If configuration state becomes inconsistent with encrypted data (e.g., security.xml is lost or corrupted), the system must detect this rather than silently corrupting data by using the wrong KDF.
+This requires encrypted values to be self-describing - carrying their own KDF version indicator.

 ## Decision

 We will implement a **manual migration tool** in the admin console rather than automatic migration on startup.
+Migrated values will use a **version prefix** (`$v2$`) to enable per-property KDF identification and prevent silent data corruption.

 Admins must explicitly trigger migration via:
 - Link in warning banner on Server Information page (if migration needed)
 - Requires confirmation checkboxes (database backup, security.xml backup, openfire.xml backup)
 - Displays migration progress and success/failure status

+Migrated encrypted values are prefixed with `$v2$` to indicate PBKDF2 key derivation, making each value self-describing regardless of configuration state.

 ## Options Considered